• Skip to primary navigation

 • D - Complete rolling, with the final flap end resting down.

-Load Slow Cooker
+Fill Slow Cooker & Cook

 Line the bottom of the slow cooker with leftover cabbage leaves, and then place the prepared cabbage rolls on top of the loose cabbage leaves.